dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 # [Design of Knowledge Systems](#design-of-knoweldge-systems)

-As I see it, the truth is that neither the physical or metaphysical can exist independently and are cyclically dependent for whatever reason.
+As I see it, the truth is that neither the physical or metaphysical can exist independently and are cyclically interdependent for whatever reason.

 <a name="galvanization-of-indurated-belief-systems" />